Hong Kong protesters to continue after bill declared 'dead'

 Protesters are demanding an independent investigation into alleged police abuse of force against demonstrators on June 12, when officers used tear gas and rubber bullets to disperse crowds blocking major streets.

-Lam said Tuesday that investigations would take place under the Department of Justice "in accordance with the evidence, the law and also the prosecution code."
+Lam said Tuesday that the Department of Justice would decide whether to prosecute any protesters for the June 12 demonstration "in accordance with the evidence, the law and also the prosecution code."

 Bodeen reported from Beijing.

-Note: This story has been corrected in the last paragraph to show that Lam said any prosecutions of protesters would be carried out by the Department of Justice, not any investigation of police actions.